SAMTOMINDUSTRYS/stex2-blog/README.md

 *Clean Architecture* talked a little about how a framework is merely a development detail and should be deferred just like any other detail in your system.
 On first reading I found this quite confusing and unhelpful.
 I understood the sentiment, but as someone who has just spent the pandemic year working on a "Django application", I couldn't see how one could possibly engineer applications and use a framwork without making a decision early in the process, and conforming to that framework.

 The reason I bought *Architecture Patterns with Python* was for its [appendix showing how you might integrate an applocation into Django](https://www.cosmicpython.com/book/appendix_django.html).
 This was particularly helpful as Django is the only tool I've used to build large service-like applications, so I could see the boundaries of the example application and Django's responsibilities in much clearer terms.
+Seeing is believing and here was proof that a framework really can live on the "outside" of your application.
+Still, this begged the question: what's the point in all these lovely frameworks if you're going to write a bunch of code to keep them at bay?

 *Architecture Patterns with Python* also introduced me to the **Repository** and closely related **Unit of Work** patterns.
 I won't go into detail here (because every person and their dog seems to have their own personal interpretation of each pattern), but my understanding seemed to be: